Zulfi Bukhari

-Sayed Zulfikar Abbas Bukhari (born 3 December 1980), also known as Zulfi Bukhari, is a Pakistani multi-millionaire businessman, politician and film producer.
+Sayed Zulfikar Abbas Bukhari (born 3 December 1980), also known as Zulfi Bukhari, is a UK-based Pakistani politician, businessman and film producer.

-He served as a Special Assistant to Prime Minister Imran Khan in the capacity of a Minister of State in Cabinet until his resignation on 17 May 2021 over the allegations levelled at him in regards to the Rawalpindi Ring Road scandal.
+He served as a Special Assistant to Prime Minister Imran Khan in the capacity of a Minister of State in the federal cabinet until his resignation on 17 May 2021 over the allegations levelled at him in regard to the Rawalpindi Ring Road scandal.
+The allegations were found to be politically motivated initiated by PTI insider to create distance between Zulfi Bukhari and PM Khan.
+The investigation team formally cleared him and PTI re-instated him on party positions.

-Family

-Sayed Zulfikar Abbas Bukhari is a British-born Pakistani politician and entrepreneur; born on 3 December 1980.
-He is popularly known as Zulfi Bukhari.
-He was a member of Pakistan's Federal Cabinet as Special Assistant to Prime Minister Imran Khan on Overseas Pakistanis & Human Resource Development.
-He was also appointed Chairman of National Tourism Coordination Board, Pakistan.
-He belongs to Pakistan’s ruling party Pakistan Tehreek-e-Insaf (PTI).
-On 17 May 2021, he resigned from his post of Special Assistant to Prime Minister over the allegations of Rawalpindi Ring Road scandal.
+On 3 September 2022, he renounced his British nationality.

+Early life and education

+Zulfi Bukhari was born on 3 December 1980 in the United Kingdom and held British citizenship by birth.
+He spent his early years in the UK until the age of 13.
+Subsequently, his family relocated to Pakistan, where he continued his education in Islamabad from ages 13 to 18.
+After completing his secondary education, Bukhari returned to the UK to pursue higher studies at Brunel University London.

 His family roots lie in Attock, Punjab, and his father Wajid Hussain Bukhari served as environment minister in Pervez Musharraf’s cabinet while his uncle Ejaz Hussain Bukhari is an important PTI politician in Attock.

 Business career

-Zulfi Bukhari is a business tycoon, owns a number of properties in UK and founder of many companies including UK based luxury real-estate business HPM Developments established in 2011.
-He is also the founder of Hooks Gym & Martin-Kemp Design, a leading London-based design studio, producing bespoke luxury solutions ranging from interiors, architectural design to yachts and private jets.

-Among these companies is HPM Developments, which was dissolved under an Insolvency Proceeding in 2020 in London.

-Politics
+Prior to his political engagement, Zulfi Bukhari established himself as an entrepreneur in the United Kingdom, focusing on the hospitality and real estate sectors.
+He founded HPM Developments, a luxury real estate investment and development firm known for constructing high-end properties, including bespoke homes and boutique hotels.
+Additionally, Bukhari co-founded Martin Kemp Design, a leading interior design company specializing in luxury residential and commercial projects.

+His entrepreneurial ventures also extended to the fitness industry, where he owned Hooks Gym, one of the largest mixed martial arts gyms globally, which was later sold to PureGym, becoming its flagship location.

+Political career

-He is an active member of Pakistan Tehreek-e-Insaf and a close aid to the Prime Minister of Pakistan Imran Khan since 2011.
+He has been an active member of Pakistan Tehreek-e-Insaf and a close aide to the Prime Minister of Pakistan Imran Khan since 2011.
 In 2018, Bukhari was head of Imran Khan's campaign in NA-53 (Islamabad-II).
-After the 2018 election victory, Imran Khan announced his cabinet and Bukhari was appointed as a Minister of State.
+After the 2018 election victory, Imran Khan announced his cabinet.
+Bukhari was appointed as a Minister of State.
 He held the following offices: